consolidation/output-formatters/README.md

     },
 ```
 If you require the feature that allows a data table to be automatically reduced to a single element when the `string` format is selected, then you should require version "~2" instead.
 In all other respects, the 1.x and 2.x versions are compatible.

-## Motivation

-Formatters are used to allow simple commandline tool commands to be implemented in a manner that is completely independent from the Symfony Console output interfaces.
-A command receives its input via its method parameters, and returns its result as structured data (e.g. a php standard object or array).
-The structured data is then formatted by a formatter, and the result is printed.

-This process is managed by the [Consolidation/AnnotationCommand](https://github.com/consolidation/annotation-command) project.

 ## Example Formatter